Thu Huyen

 Table of Contents

-The following article will analyze commonly used goals, with real-life examples for your reference.
+This article will analyze commonly used goals, along with practical examples for your reference.

-Brand awareness is a group of campaigns at the “top of the funnel”, helping products or services reach as many people as possible.
-Main goals are usually
+Brand awareness is a group of campaigns at the "top of the funnel," helping a product or service reach as many people as possible.
+The main objectives are usually:

-For example: A newly launched fashion brand will often run a "Reach" campaign to widely cover product images.
-Or for F&B brands, running food promotion videos with the “ThruPlay” objective helps them create a customer base that has watched the video, from which they can remarket at a later stage.
+For example, a newly launched fashion brand will often run a "Reach" campaign to widely promote its products.
+Or, for F&B brands, running promotional videos about food with a "ThruPlay" objective helps them build a customer base of those who have watched the videos, thereby facilitating remarketing in a later stage.

-Unlike recognition, traffic campaigns aim to lead customers to your website, landing page or a platform that you control.
-This is a way for you to both introduce your product and collect behavioral data.
+Unlike brand awareness campaigns, traffic campaigns aim to drive customers to your website, landing page, or a platform you control.
+This is a way to both introduce your product and collect behavioral data.

 Traffic Campaign

-Notable point: the “Link Click” and “Landing Page View” goals seem similar but are actually very different.
-“Link Click” might just be a user who clicks on a link but leaves immediately, while “Landing Page View” is optimized for those who actually load the page successfully.
-This is a small detail but directly affects the quality of the data you get.
+It's important to note that while the goals of "Link Click" and "Landing Page View" seem similar, they are actually quite different.
+"Link Click" might simply be a user clicking on a link but leaving immediately, while "Landing Page View" is optimized for users who actually load the page successfully.
+This is a small detail, but it directly impacts the quality of the data you collect.

-An ad with many likes, comments, and shares often creates a much more trustworthy feeling than one with only a few views.
-That is why interactive campaigns are always used by advertisers to beautify the fanpage surface, increase trust and attract potential customers.
+An advertisement with many likes, comments, and shares usually inspires much more trust than one with only a few views.
+That's why engagement campaigns are always used by advertisers to enhance the appearance of their fan pages, increase trust, and attract potential customers.

 Engagement Campaign

-It's important to note that engagement doesn't equal conversions.
-If it stops at likes and comments without a follow-up remarketing plan, the campaign will hardly bring real sales.
+It's important to note that interaction doesn't automatically equate to conversion.
+If you only focus on likes and comments without a follow-up remarketing plan, your campaign is unlikely to generate real sales.

-This campaign is suitable for businesses that need to collect data to nurture and care.
-It is commonly found in education, services, B2B or real estate.
+This campaign is suitable for businesses that need to collect data for nurturing and customer care.
+It's commonly seen in education, services, B2B, or real estate.

 Lead Generation Campaign

-The advantage of this type of campaign is that Facebook provides a form right in the platform, helping customers fill it out faster.
-However, the disadvantage is that the quality of the data is sometimes low because users fill in the information just to "see", not really having a need.
-Therefore, many businesses combine lead forms with telemarketing or email automation to filter quality leads.
+The advantage of this type of campaign is that Facebook provides the form directly on the platform, allowing customers to fill it out faster.
+However, the disadvantage is that the data quality is sometimes low because users fill out the information just to "check it out," not because they actually have a need.
+Therefore, many businesses combine lead forms with telemarketing or email automation to filter for quality leads.

 This is the most important target group because it is directly linked to revenue.
-Businesses can optimize for Conversions (purchases, form filling, service registrations) or Value (order value).
+Businesses can optimize for Conversions (purchases, form submissions, service registrations) or Value (order value).

-For example, an online shoe store often chooses the “Purchase” target so that Facebook optimizes to people with the highest purchasing power.
-A luxury furniture brand can choose “Value Optimization” to prioritize customers with high spending power, instead of just counting the number of orders.
+For example, an online shoe store might choose the "Purchase" objective so that Facebook optimizes targeting to those most likely to buy.
+A high-end furniture brand might choose "Value Optimization" to prioritize customers with higher spending power, rather than just counting the number of orders.

 Sales/Conversions Campaign

 The key here is data.
-If the pixel has not collected enough conversion data, the algorithm will not optimize well.
-Therefore, many advertisers often follow the route: run recognition → traffic → lead → conversion.
-This approach helps build the file step by step, before “closing the deal” at the final stage.
+If the pixel hasn't collected enough conversion data, the algorithm won't optimize well.
+Therefore, many advertisers often follow this path: awareness → traffic → lead → conversion.
+This approach helps build the audience step by step before closing the deal at the final stage.

-There is no single “best” goal for every situation.
-Recognition helps make the brand known, traffic brings customers to your platform, interaction creates trust, lead generation collects data, and conversion is the closing stage.
+There is no single "best" goal for every situation.
+Brand recognition helps your brand become known, traffic brings customers to your platform, interaction builds trust, lead generation collects data, and conversion is the final stage in closing a sale.

-It is important to understand your product, your customers, and your resources to choose the right goal at the right time.
-An effective advertising campaign is not just based on a formula, but on the ability to flexibly combine goals to build a complete marketing funnel.
-Then, advertising is not just spending money but actually becomes a lever for sustainable revenue growth.
+It's crucial to understand your product, customers, and resources to choose the right target audience at the right time.
+An effective advertising campaign doesn't just rely on a ready-made formula, but on the ability to flexibly combine objectives to build a complete marketing funnel.
+Then, advertising doesn't just spend money; it truly becomes a lever for sustainable revenue growth.